 Verdict: Both Lending Club & Prosper Are Great

 In my opinion, both Lending Club and Prosper are great places to get a peer to peer loan.
-However, each platform offers different benefits to different borrowers.
+That said, each platform offers different benefits to different borrowers.

 - Do you have great credit history?
 You might want to check out Lending Club.
 They can offer you a lower closing fee than Prosper.

-- Concerned you may not be approved for a loan?
+- Do you need money fast?
 You may prefer Prosper.
-They are less strict than Lending Club.
+They approve loans quicker than Lending Club.

 - Live in Idaho, Mississippi, or Nebraska?
 Even though your state is closed to Lending Club, you can still get a loan through Prosper.

 You can make this process a whole lot easier by simply taking two minutes to check your rate at both Lending Club and Prosper.
 After submitting some basic information like your name and yearly income, both Lending Club and Prosper will run a soft credit check (also called a soft pull) that will not hurt your credit score.
-You then can see the rate both companies would offer you and pick the one you prefer.
+You then can see the rate both companies would offer you, and pick the lower rate.